Lampasas County, Texas

 Lampasas County (/læmˈpæsəs/ lam-PASS-əs) is a county located on the Edwards Plateau in the U.S. state of Texas.
 As of the 2020 census, its population was 21,627.
 Its county seat is Lampasas.
 The county is named for the Lampasas River.

-Lampasas County is part of the Killeen–Temple metropolitan statistical area.
+Lampasas County is part of the Killeen-Temple-Fort Hood metropolitan area.

 History

 Indigenous peoples were the first inhabitants of the area.
 Later known tribes in the area included Tonkawa, Lipan Apache and Comanche.

-1721 The Aguayo expedition is said to have passed through the county.
+The Aguayo expedition is said to have passed through the county in 1721.

-1756 A presidio is established by Don Pedro de Terreros with the assistance of elements of the Spanish Army, at the confluence of Lucy Creek and Arroya Cavalto.
+In 1756 a presidio was established by Don Pedro de Terreros with the assistance of elements of the Spanish Army, at the confluence of Lucy Creek and Arroya Cavalto.
 The effort was abandoned not long after, but the site remained as a base of operations by Thomas Isaac Cox, a member of Terreros' original expedition, for the purpose of obtaining hundreds of Texas mustangs for use by the Continental Army during the American Revolutionary War.

-1853 Moses Hughes and his invalid wife, Hannah (Berry), became the first permanent settlers, seeking to take advantage of the medicinal springs.

-1854 John Patterson was the first man to cultivate land in the county.

-1855 Elizabeth and George W. Scott laid out the town of Burleson, named for her father.
-The town was later renamed Lampasas, when it becomes the county seat.

-1856 The Sixth Texas Legislature formed Lampasas County, named after the Lampasas River, from parts of Travis, Bell, and Coryell Counties.
-Burleson, renamed Lampasas, is made the county seat.

-1858 The northeastern corner of Lampasas County became part of Hamilton County.
+In 1853 Moses Hughes and his invalid wife, Hannah (Berry), became the first permanent settlers, seeking to take advantage of the medicinal springs.
+John Patterson was the first man to cultivate land in the county, in 1854.
+In 1855 Elizabeth and George W. Scott laid out the town of Burleson, named for her father.
+The town was renamed Lampasas, when it became the county seat; the Sixth Texas Legislature formed Lampasas County, named after the Lampasas River, from parts of Travis, Bell, and Coryell Counties, in 1856.
+In 1858 The northeastern corner of Lampasas County became part of Hamilton County.
+In 1887 Mills County received northern and northwestern sections of Lampasas County.

-1859 The Lampasas Guards were organized to ward off Indian attacks.

-1860 Lampasas County's population was 1,028.
-About 15 percent were slaves.

-1861 Indian raids increased in Lampasas, as able-bodied men were off fighting in the war.
+The Lampasas Guards were organized to ward off Indian attacks in 1859.
+Indian raids increased in 1861, as able-bodied men were off fighting in the war.

-1872 Townsen's Mill was built by Perry and Jasper Townsen.
+In 1872 Townsen's Mill was built by Perry and Jasper Townsen.
 This steam mill cut "rawhide" lumber and ground wheat and corn.

-1874 Henry A. Chadwick and son Milam built a sawmill, flour mill and cotton gin.
+Henry A. Chadwick and son Milam built a sawmill, flour mill and cotton gin in 1874.

-1875 The Farmers' Alliance was born in Lampasas in reaction against the cattle rustling and illegal land dealings prevalent in the county.
+In 1875 the Farmers' Alliance was born in Lampasas in reaction against the cattle rustling and illegal land dealings prevalent in the county.